a5huynh/a5huynh.github.com/_posts/2015/2015-02-28-the-fury-in-your-head.md

 a detrimental addition to one's day-to-day.
 Startups are *agile*, they are *lean*, and idyllically are meant to move fast and break things.
-But they are also run by people, the same people who have nagging feelings of doubt when it comes to even simple concerns, much less those of come up when running a company.
+But they are also run by people, the same people who have nagging feelings of doubt when it comes to even simple concerns, much less those that come up when running a company.

 Managing your own thoughts and psychology is by far the most difficult part of